DukMastaaa/cppcube/README.md

 `void CubeModel::coutDisplayNet()`.

 ## Current bugs
+- Scrolling to the bottom of record list view after the record count exceeds the displayed amount causes the first record time to be duplicated.
+This would be an issue with the moveDown function.
 - Noticable refresh behaviour in windows terminal, probably something to do with `wclear()` and `werase()`.
 - Some terminals which allow vertical scrolling display binary characters